Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/03-Nested-Routes-and-Resources/README.md

 ### Part II: Swap and Integrate (20 Minutes)

 **Challenge**: Ask groups to "swap" code with one another by sending one another the repository URL over Slack.
 Each group now has a new role --- as **integration engineers**!
 The goal?
-Integrate both APIs as nested endpoints!
+Fork the group's repo, then integrate a new nested endpoint, working with the code that the prior group provided!
 Once complete, commit and push your code.

 ### Part III: Peer Review (10 Minutes)

 **Challenge**: Ask students to commit and slack the repositories they used to implement today's activities.
 It's time to play the role of **code reviewer**!
-Select an API you didn't work on, and review the code as a group.
+Go to the original repo that you forked, and together as a group, leave a single GitHub Issue that reviews the code.
+What did the implementers do well?
+How was your experience working with their code?
 Seek out at least one thing that could improve/seemed confusing.
-Leave a GitHub issue detailing your request!

 ## Wrap Up (2 Minutes)

-* Slack your completed code repository and filed GitHub issue to the `#bew1-2` Slack channel.
+* Slack your group's filed GitHub issue to the `#bew1-2` Slack channel.
 * Remind students to continue the Reddit tutorial as homework.

 ## After Class